 Students must learn how to contribute to text-based drama in a live theatre context for an audience.

 Students must draw on and demonstrate a practical understanding of subject content listed in Knowledge and understanding (page 11).

-They must develop their ability to:
+Students must develop their ability to:

 - interpret texts

-- create and communicate meaning
+- · create and communicate meaning

-- · realise artistic intention in text-based drama
+- realise artistic intention in text-based drama.

-- analyse and evaluate their own work.